Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Before you begin

-Mapping data types
+Mapping data types for INSERT and BULK INSERT statements

-General data type FeatureBase SQL data type Internal data type Additional information
+General data type FeatureBase SQL data type Internal data type

-boolean bool bool
+boolean BOOL bool

-integer int int
+integer INT int

-decimal decimal decimal
+decimal DECIMAL decimal

-string string keyed mutex
+string STRING keyed mutex

-timestamp timestamp timestamp
+timestamp TIMESTAMP timestamp

 vector vector vector